qdrant/landing_page/qdrant-landing/content/documentation/interfaces.md

 # Interfaces

 These are the "official" clients used by Qdrant.
-The groups behind each client are responsible for their support.
+The organizations behind each client are responsible for their support.

 > **Note:** If you are using a language that is not listed here, you can use the REST API directly or generate a client for your language